How to get your finances mortgage ready

 - keep applying for credit if you're already in bad credit

 - having joint accounts with someone with a bad credit record

 - frequently withdrawing cash from your credit card

 - keeping unused credit cards.
 It's a fraud risk.
 Cancel them and throw away.

-If you are struggling with your finances and need support, our guide to improving your finances could help.
+If you are struggling with your finances and need support, visit our cost of living help hub.

 How to check your credit rating and see your report

 You can check your rating and score yourself by going to a credit reference agency.
 You’ll need to register with them to access your report and see your credit history.
 They’ll ask for your personal details.
 It takes a few minutes, but it’s worth doing.

 There are lots of agencies online, the 3 main ones in the UK are: